featurevisor/featurevisor/docs/sdks.md

 ## Refreshing datafile

-Refreshing the datafile is useful when you want to update the datafile in runtime, for example when you want to update the feature variations and variables without having to restart your application.
+Refreshing the datafile is convenient when you want to update the datafile in runtime, for example when you want to update the feature variations and variables config without having to restart your application.

 It is only possible to refresh datafile in Featurevisor if you are using the `datafileUrl` option when creating your SDK instance.